system-pclub/GFuzz/README.md

 $ clone-repos.sh ./repos
 ```

-The line number of all applications (e.g., Kubernetes, Docker, ...) at a particular version
+The line number of all applications
-(e.g., mentioned in ./benchmark/clone-repos.sh)
 can be counted by executing the following command:

 ``` bash